iairpolo/rick-and-morty-characters/README.md

 Se puede ver en: https://rickandmorty-characters.netlify.com/

 Personal Project with Rick and Morty's API.
-You can see in this link: https://rickandmorty-characters.netlify.com/
+You can see it in this link: https://rickandmorty-characters.netlify.com/